helixyte/everest/docs/narr/resource_design.rst

 the slugs for individual member resources, then you will have to add a "slug" field to your entity class and map that to an appropriate column at the ORM layer.
- 2) Alternatively, you could use one or more other persistent columns from the entity to define a (read-only) slug expression.
+ 2) Alternatively, you can use one or more other persistent columns from the entity to define a (read-only) slug expression.